Meet Our Staff

 Room 310 Culbertson Hall

 Jake Kaminetzky grew up in Shoreline, WA and attended Montana State University, graduating with Full Honors in Political Science, Economics, and Liberal Studies with Minors in Mathematics and Statistics.
-He currently works as a data analyst and researcher for the office and enjoys hiking, reading, and making music.
+He works as a data analyst, researcher, and process improvement specialist for the Behavioral Health Programs, Community Health Worker Program, Academic & Collegiate Programs, and the Community Health Services Development Program.
+He also manages Salesforce development initiatives for the office.
+In his spare time, Jake enjoys cooking, swing dancing, and playing Viola with Bozeman Symphony and the Second String Community Orchestra.

 sydney.hunsaker@montana.edu